mkurzmann/soldec/README.md

 and improves on the open-source decompiler Erays.
 Finally, we evaluate the prototype regarding its ability to reconstruct Solidity-like code.

-Soldec (short for Solidity Decompiler) is an Ethereum smart contract reverse engineering tool which is is written in Python 3.
-As already mentioned it is based on Erays (https://github.com/teamnsrg/erays) and it was developed further with the goal to make the output more Solidity-like.
-This was part of the master thesis _Decompilation of EVM Bytecode_ which is located in https://github.com/mkurzmann/soldec/thesis.
+Soldec (short for Solidity Decompiler) is an Ethereum smart contract reverse engineering tool which is written in Python 3.
+As already mentioned it is based on Erays (https://github.com/teamnsrg/erays) which was developed further with the goal to make the output more Solidity-like.
+This was part of the master thesis _Decompilation of EVM Bytecode_ which is located in the folder ```thesis```.

-### Improvements
+### Improvements and Extensions
-The improvements that were made on Erays are listed bellow:
+The improvements and extensions made on Erays are listed bellow:
-- numerous improvements of the readability of the decompiled code such as CLI output and contract structure
+- numerous improvements on the readability of the decompiled code such as CLI output and contract structure
-- splitting of the deployment bytecode in creation (constructor detection) and runtime code (function detection)
+- splitting the deployment bytecode in creation (for constructor decompilation) and runtime code (for function decompilation)
-- splitting of bytecodes containing more than one contracts
+- splitting of bytecodes containing more than one contracts and decompiling each of them
 - metadata hash detection and removal
 - function signature detection as far as possible
 - event signature detection as far as possible